Momo-cha (Nepali Meat Dumplings) Recipe

 Cover with bowl to prevent from drying.

-For packing hold wrapper on one palm, put one tablespoon of filling mixture and with the other hand bring all edges together to the center, making the pleats.
 Pinch and twist the pleats to ensure the absolute closure of the stuffed dumpling.
 This holds the key to good tasting, juicy dumplings.
 Heat up a steamer, oil the steamer rack well.
 This is critical because it will prevent dumplings from sticking.
 Arrange uncooked MOMOs in the steamer.
 Close the lid, and allow steaming until the dumplings are cooked through, about 10-15 min.
 Take the dumplings off the steamer, and immediately serve.

 Momo achar (sauce):